Configuring Repository Host Environment

 2. Create a namespace which uses that database.
 We recommend naming the namespace 'DELTANJI'.

 4. On %ALL map the %vc* globals and the %vc* routines to the database you created in Step 1.
-(This will override the default that % items are stored in CACHELIB.)
+This overrides the default behavior, which would otherwise cause these globals and routines to be sought and stored in the read-only CACHELIB database.

 5. Also on %ALL map the VCmStudio package to the same database.
 On some early Caché versions it is not possible to define a package mapping until at least one class exists in the package.
-In that case defer this step until after %vcins has been run.
+In that case defer this step until after %vcins has been run in a later step.

 1. Create a GT.M database file (mumps.dat) for Deltanji in the installation directory.
 It should have a minimum record size of 512 and a key size of 255.
 It is also recommended that the mumps.dat file name be specified explicitly with a full path specification rather than a relative path.